-This power mode is available for service and diagnostics, and to verify the proper operation of the malfunction indicator lamp as may be required for emission inspection purposes.
-With the vehicle off, and the brake pedal not applied, pressing and holding the button for more than five seconds will place the vehicle in Service Mode.
+This mode is available to verify the proper operation of the malfunction indicator lamp as may be required for emissions inspection purposes and for service and diagnostics.
+See Automatic Transmission \Rightarrow 215.

+With the vehicle off, and the brake pedal not applied, pressing and holding ENGINE START/STOP for more than five seconds will place the vehicle in Service Mode.
 The instruments and audio systems will operate as they do in ON/RUN, but the vehicle will not be able to be driven.
 The engine will not start in Service Mode.
-Press the button again to turn the vehicle off.
+Press ENGINE START/STOP again to turn the vehicle off.